ProfitabilityTelecom

 Example Telecom Companies to Analyze

-Use the Equiscale Screener โ†’ to filter telecom stocks by net profit margin and other metrics.
+Filter telecom stocks by net profit margin and other metrics:

 Key Takeaways

-• Net Profit Margin in telecom should be compared against sector peers, not the market average.
+• Net Profit Margin in telecom should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 • Sector characteristics: High capex (spectrum + towers), oligopoly market, ARPU-driven, heavy debt from spectrum auctions.